 top of page

-Impact of the Asian and Global Financial Crises on the Singapore Property Market (Updated)
+How the Asian Financial Crisis and Global Financial Crisis Shaped Singapore’s Property Market (Updated)

-One of the common questions i get from readers is whether i have studied the impact of the Asian Financial Crisis (AFC) and the Global Financial Crisis (GFC) on our Singapore Property Market and how it compares to what we are going through today.
+One of the most common questions I receive from readers is whether I’ve studied how past economic crises—specifically the Asian Financial Crisis (AFC) and the Global Financial Crisis (GFC)—affected Singapore’s property market, and how those periods compare to what we are experiencing today.

 PRIVATE MARKET (VOLUME) DURING AFC